gradle/gradle/design-docs/gradle-3.0.md

 - Update 'unsupported version' error message to mention 2.0 rather than 1.2

+### Test coverage

+- Warning when running a build, a build action or fetching model using tapi 1.12 or earlier
+    - `ProjectConnection`
+    - `GradleConnection`

 ## Remove Sonar plugins

 Remove the Sonar plugins